d-thomson/RAW-2-FHIR-AUTOMAPPER/docs/catalog.md

   * schema.sql -- Save mapping
 * docs -- Mostly markdown documentation
   * Research
+    * ResearchLinks.md -- Links for various references on FHIR standards and python libs
+    * fhir.schema.json.zip -- Contains all FHIR classes used in app logic
     * interview.md -- Requirements from talking with Alvin
     * research.md -- Misc. research without files
+  * doc-pics -- Directory for images included in documentation
   * catalog.md -- this file
   * ganttChart.md -- Chart of how the app was developed
   * manual.md -- Instructions on how to use the running app.